kelecss/ds_capstone-project_lengwiler/README.md

 Information about the Open Route Service is available here: https://openrouteservice.org

 ## Access
-The web application can be accessed through [this link](https://capstone-project-pools.shinyapps.io/scripts_app/)
+The web application can be accessed through [this link](https://capstone-project-pools.shinyapps.io/scripts_app/).

-## Original Repository
-The original repository for the capstone project can be found [here](https://github.com/kelecss/ds_capstone_project.git).
-The current repository was created due to unsolvable issues with merging.